twe-mporter/simAPI/README.md

      <REGULAR EXPRESSION>:
       {
         "delay" : <SECONDS>,      // Optional, default 0
+        "plugin" : <PLUGIN>,
         "result" : <RESULT>       // Can use $<NUMBER> to refer to
                                   // regex groups
       },
   }
 }
 ```

+The optional *delay* can be configured for each CLI command in order to simulate eAPI responses which take a long time.

+The configuration file contains two sections: **cmds** and **regexes**. **cmds** provides exact matches for the CLI commands and is assesed first.
+If no match can be found in **cmds**, the **regexes** section is considered.
+If not match can be foun there either, then the eAPI engine will be used in order to return the result for a particular command.

+Once a match is made in other **cmds** and **regexes**, the response will be:
+ - the return value of the **main** function in the plugin, if the **plugin** attribute is specified
+ - the value of the **result** attrbiute, if the **plugin** attribute is NOT specified

+Requests made to *simApi* may contain a mix of CLI commands, some of which are configured in the configuration file and some which are served via the eAPI engine.

 Here is an example:
 ```